-Matter to be dealt with Licensing Committee Sub-Committee of the Licensing Committee Assistant Director - Regulatory, further delegated to the Senior Licensing Officer unless otherwise stated Application for personal licence If a Police Objection If no objection is made Application for premises licence/club premises certificate If a relevant representation made If no relevant representation made Application for provisional statement If a relevant representation made If no relevant representation made Application to vary premises licence/club premises certificate If a relevant representation made If no relevant representation made Application to vary designated premises supervisor If a Police objection is made All other cases Request to be removed as designated premises supervisor All cases Application for transfer of premises licence If a Police objection is made All other cases Applications for Interim Authorities If a Police objection is made All other cases Decision on whether a complaint is irrelevant frivolous vexatious etc. All cases unless the officer considers it appropriate to refer to the Licensing Committee Application to review premises licence/club premises certificate All cases Decision to object when Local Authority is a consultee and not the lead authority All cases Acknowledgement of a Temporary Event Notice All cases Rejection of a Temporary Event Notice due to permitted limits being exceeded.
-All cases
+Matter to be dealt with Licensing Committee Sub -Committee of the Licensing Committee Assistant Director - Regulation further delegated to Licensing & Land Charges Manager unless otherwise stated Application for personal licence If a Police Objection If no objection is made Application for premises licence/club premises certificate If a relevant representation made If no relevant representation made Application for provisional statement If a relevant representation made If no relevant representation made Application to vary premises licence/club premises certificate If a relevant representation made If no relevant representation made Application to vary designated premises supervisor If a Police objection is made All other cases Request to be removed as designated premises supervisor All cases Application for transfer of premises licence If a Police objection is made All other cases Applications for Interim Authorities If a Police objection is made All other cases

-Matter to be dealt with Licensing Committee Sub-Committee of the Licensing Committee Assistant Director - Regulatory, further delegated to the Senior Licensing Officer unless otherwise stated Determination of a Police or Environmental Health representation to a temporary event notice All other cases When all parties agree that conditions can be attached to a TEN and a hearing is not required.
+Matter to be dealt with Licensing Committee Sub-Committee of Licensing Committee Assistant Director - Regulation further delegated to Licensing & Land Charges Manager unless otherwise stated Decision on whether a complaint is irrelevant frivolous vexatious etc. All cases unless the officer considers it appropriate to refer to the Licensing Committee Application to review premises licence/club premises certificate All cases Decision to object when Local Authority is a consultee and not the lead authority All cases Acknowledgement of a Temporary Event Notice All cases Rejection of a Temporary Event Notice due to permitted limits being exceeded.
+All cases Determination of a Police or Environmental Health representation to a temporary event notice All other cases When all parties agree that conditions can be attached to a TEN and a hearing is not required.
 Determination as to whether or not a premises is used primarily as a garage (Section 176 of the 2003 Act) All other cases Where Officers are of the opinion that the premises meet the requirements of Section 173.
 Determination of an application for the minor variation of a premises licence.
+All Cases

-All Cases Application by a Community Premises for the disapplication from the requirement for a DPS.
-Where Officers are of the opinion that the premises meet the required standard and there have been no objections by Lincolnshire Police.
+Application by a Community Premises for the disapplication from the requirement for a DPS.
+All other cases Where Officers are of the opinion that the premises meet the required standard and there have been no objections by Lincolnshire Police.
 Responsible Authority submitting a representation or applying for review of a premises licence or club premises certificate.
 Assistant Director responsible for the area of concern.
 Decision of the Licensing Authority to agree a hearing is not necessary.
 All cases Decision of the Licensing Authority to dispense with a hearing.
 All cases